 Manhattan Youth After-School Programs operate onsite at P.S.
 234, 89, 150, 276, 397, 343, The Ella Baker School, I.S.
 276, I.S.
 289, Lower Manhattan Community Middle School, Salk School of Science, Clinton School for Writers and Artists, East Side Middle School, PPAS, Quest to Learn, City Knoll, Lab Middle School, Simon Baruch Middle School, Yorkville East, Anderson, Computer School and the Downtown Community Center.
 Each site has a separate activity schedule, and not all activities are offered at every school.
-If you have specific questions about programming that are not addressed below, please click here to email the site director for your child's school.
+If you have specific questions about programming that are not addressed below, please click here to find the contact information for the site director of your child's school.
 Register for the After-School program.

 How does my child get to the After-School program?
 Do I have to pick him/her up at school dismissal to bring him/her there?Children enrolled in the After-School program are dismissed directly to Manhattan Youth staff by their classroom teachers at the end of the school day.
 There is no need to pick up your child before After-School.
 Please remember to let your child's classroom teacher know which days he or she will be attending the Manhattan Youth After-School Program.